karandua1/karandua1/README.md

-👋 Hi, welcome to my GitHub.
+👋 My name is Karan Dua, welcome to my GitHub.

 💻 I am a grade 12 student mainly using GitHub to export codes for my school.